 Summary

-On September 13, 2023, a new bill to criminalize ecocide was formally submitted to the Italian Parliament by the Greens and Left Alliance (Alleanza Verdi e Sinistra), supported by Stop Ecocidio Italia and Stop Ecocide International.
-The proposed bill is directly based on the wording of the legal definition of ecocide formulated by the Independent Expert Panel convened by the Stop Ecocide Foundation in 2021: “unlawful or arbitrary acts committed in knowledge of a substantial likelihood of causing serious and widespread or lasting harm to the environment.”
+In July 2024, a bill to criminalize ecocide was submitted to the Italian Parliament by the Greens and Left Alliance (Alleanza Verdi e Sinistra).
+The proposed bill is based on the wording of the legal definition of ecocide formulated by the Independent Expert Panel convened by the Stop Ecocide Foundation in 2021: “unlawful or arbitrary acts committed in knowledge of a substantial likelihood of causing serious and widespread or lasting harm to the environment.”
+The suggested penalties are up to 20 years imprisonment and provisions for the protection of those reporting such crimes.

 Suggested Citation: